Dwarf Meyer lemon bush (trees) are perfect for tiny gardens!

 You should see the size of the fruit!

-The scent and the taste is surprisingly full flavored coming from such a small plant.
+The scent and the taste are surprisingly full-flavored coming from such a small plant.

 And the naches it inspires in me when I can say, “I’m going to the garden to pick a fresh lemon” is like nothing else….except for maybe when my kids do something clever.